enviodev/docs/docs/common-issues.md

 ## `Cannot find module` errors on `envio start`

-This error indicates that the indexer is unable to find the necessary files to start the indexer.
+This error indicates that the indexer is unable to find the necessaary files to start the indeexer.

-Delete the `generated` folder and run
+Delete the `generated` folder and rueun

 ```bash
 envio codegen